 - Resource Companies.
 The Available Funds of each Portfolio will initially be invested by the Partnership in: (i) Flow-Through Shares of Resource Companies that incur Eligible Expenditures, in the case of the National Portfolio across Canada, and in the case of the Québec Portfolio primarily in the Province of Québec; (ii) units consisting of Flow-Through Shares and Warrants, provided that not more than 1% of the aggregate purchase price under the relevant Investment Agreement shall be allocated and reasonably allocable to securities which do not qualify as Flow-Through Shares; and (iii) Special Warrants which, when exercised, result in the issue of Flow-Through Shares or units consisting of Flow-Through Shares and Warrants, provided such units meet the 1% limit set forth in (ii) above. - Exchange Listing.
-Each Portfolio will invest all of its Available Funds in securities of Resource Companies which are listed on a North American stock exchange. - Minimum Market Cap.
+Each Portfolio will invest a minimum of 85% of its Available Funds in securities of Resource Companies which are listed on a North American stock exchange.
+Up to 15% of their Available Funds may be invested in securities of Resource Companies that are listed on the London Stock Exchange and/or the Australian Securities Exchange. - Minimum Market Cap.
 The Portfolios will invest at least 50% of their Net Asset Value in securities of issuers with a market capitalization of at least \$25,000,000 in the case of the National Portfolio and \$10,000,000 in the case of the Québec Portfolio. - No Illiquid Investments.
 Each Portfolio will not invest in Illiquid Investments.
 This restriction shall not apply to Special Warrants if they are exercisable to acquire common shares that do not constitute Illiquid Investments or units comprised of Warrants and common shares that do not constitute Illiquid Investments. - Diversification.
-Each Portfolio will invest no more than 20% of its Net Asset Value in securities of a single issuer, and no more than 10% of its Net Asset Value in securities of a single issuer with a market capitalization of less than \$25,000,000 in the case of the National Portfolio and \$10,000,000 in the case of the Ouébec Portfolio. - No Control.
+Each Portfolio will invest no more than 20% of its Net Asset Value in securities of a single issuer, and no more than 10% of its Net Asset Value in securities of a single issuer with a market capitalization of less than \$25,000,000 in the case of the National Portfolio and \$10,000,000 in the case of the Québec Portfolio. - No Control.
 No Portfolio will own more than 10% of any class of securities (other than Warrants or Special Warrants) of any one issuer and securities will not be purchased by the Partnership for the purpose of exercising control over or management of an issuer. - Borrowing Money.
 The Partnership may borrow up to 10% of the Gross Proceeds from the sale of National Class Units under the National Portfolio Loan Facility for the sole purpose of funding the National Portfolio's share of the Offering expenses (including the Agents' fees, legal, accounting and audit, financing, travel, distribution, courier and sales expenses), and operating and administrative costs and expenses, including the General Partner's Fee, provided that the Partnership's maximum borrowings pursuant to the National Portfolio Loan Facility shall not exceed 20% of the market value of the National Portfolio.
 With respect to such borrowings, the Partnership may mortgage, pledge or hypothecate any of its securities or other assets provided that liability for and recourse under such borrowing does not extend to the Limited Partners beyond their interests in the securities or assets of the Partnership.
 See "Fees and Expenses".